What Steve Eats

 bowls of lentil soup on a table with pita bread

 I'll always think of my grandmother when I make lentil soup.
 She always seemed to have some ready when I stopped by for lunch.
 Sometimes it was homemade.
-Other times it was from a can with some of her own vegetables and spices thrown in.
+At other times, it was from a can with some of her own vegetables and spices added.
 Either way, it was good with me.

 Jump to: